sheridangray/family-event-planner/docs/CRON_JOB_SETUP.md

 ### Rate Limiting

 The backend API has rate limiting (5 requests/hour per IP).
-The cron runs every 5 minutes (12 times/hour), so:
+The cron runs daily at 9:00 AM (1 time/day), so:
-- ✅ Multiple cron jobs can share the limit
+- ✅ Well within rate limits
-- ⚠️ If you have multiple cron instances, you may hit limits
+- ✅ No risk of hitting API limits
-- 📊 Consider reducing frequency if needed
+- 📊 Plenty of headroom for additional usage

 ---